 to furnish bonds shall void the previous award.

-- The contractor shall purchase and maintain throughout the period of the contract the insurance required by the College as shown on the College’s Purchasing web site, http://mc3.edu/purchasing, and shall meet all requirements shown therein.
+- The contractor shall purchase and maintain throughout the period of the contract the insurance required by the College as shown in bid specifications, and shall meet all requirements shown therein.

 - College is to be named as an additional insured on the insurance certification.